-- I. Organizational structure - II.
+- I. About Lufthansa Our organizational structure - II.
 Our policies regarding Modern Slavery and Human Trafficking - III.
 The Human Rights Working Group and further safeguarding measures - IV.
 The IATA resolution on Human Trafficking - V. Our Supply Chains - VI.
 Our further steps to prevent Modern Slavery - VII.
 The approval for this statement